 How did you first get involved with CLEBC?

 You know the age-old debate of “nature versus nurture”?
 Well, when it comes to exposure within the legal profession I am a product of both.
 “Nature” is what we often consider genetic inheritance or other biological factors.
 The influence of external factors upon us after conception is “nurture”.
-As many of you may know, my father Robert Brun, QC, is a lawyer who believes strongly in giving back to our great profession.
+As many of you may know, my father Robert Brun, KC, is a lawyer who believes strongly in giving back to our great profession.
 My early involvement with CLEBC – as a proud pupil observing my father presenting at and chairing CLEs – came long before I was actually even a legitimate member of the profession myself.
 Thus, becoming involved with CLEBC is both in my blood and something I chose to adopt after recognizing what a rewarding experience sharing knowledge with peers can be.

 What are you currently working on (or have most recently worked on) with CLEBC?

-I am currently working on the 2020 update to the CLEBC publication, Discovery Practice in British Columbia, which I am honoured to have been co-authoring with Lyle Harris, QC, since the 2017 update.
+I am currently working on the 2020 update to the CLEBC publication, Discovery Practice in British Columbia, which I am honoured to have been co-authoring with Lyle Harris, KC, since the 2017 update.
 Stay tuned!

 What made you decide to become a lawyer?